 VanWineFest is Canada’s premier wine show and widely considered to be the best wine event in North America.
-With ~25,000 admissions and at 39 years of age, it is one of the biggest and oldest wine events in the world.
+With ~18,000 admissions and at 44 years of age, it is one of the biggest and oldest wine events in the world.
 Its slogan is “The Wine World is Here”.
-It has been voted the “#1 Food, Wine & Hospitality Event in Canada” the last four years in a row by New York’s BizBash.
-The Trade Days Conference, presented by Sysco, portion of the festival comprises 14 of 54 events.
+It has been voted the “#1 Food, Wine & Hospitality Event in Canada” for eight years running by New York’s BizBash.
+Trade Days, which runs February 28-March 1 in 2024, comprises ~10 of the festival’s ~36 events.

-The heart of the festival is the Tasting Room, where the public can choose from ~800 wines at four International Festival Tastings, and industry professionals can sample those plus an additional ~150 wines at two Trade Tastings.
-There are ~50 special events that orbit the tasting room (seminars, vintage tastings, winery dinners, lunches, brunches, wine minglers and more) at which 600+ other wines are served.
+The heart of the festival is the Tasting Room, where the public can choose from ~800 wines at four International Festival Tastings, and industry professionals can sample those at two Trade Tastings.
+There are ~30 special events that orbit the tasting room (seminars, vintage tastings, winery dinners, lunches, brunches, wine minglers and more) at which ~550 other wines are served.

-This international festival typically serves wines from ~15 countries.
-There is a focus on a different region or country every year; the featured theme region has its own section in the tasting room and offers thematic seminars and food and wine pairings throughout the week.
-For 2017, Canada is the theme, in celebration of our country’s 150th birthday.
+The 2023 festival featured 147 wineries from 17 countries.
+There is a focus on a different region or country every year; the featured region has its own section in the tasting room and offers thematic seminars and food and wine pairings throughout the week.
+In 2024, the festival will celebrate wines from Italy.

 The festival grew from humble roots as a fundraising initiative of then Vancouver Playhouse Theatre Company board member John E. Levine.
 The inaugural festival in 1979 featured one vintner – Robert Mondavi – and saw approximately 1,000 people attend the two-day event at Hycroft, the Shaughnessy mansion owned by Vancouver’s University Women’s Club.